tahreemrasul/simple_chatbot_langchain/README.md

 ```
 The fictional store's API will be accessible at http://localhost:5000/{endpoint_name}

-Make sure the fictional store's applicaion is running before running the chatbot.
+Make sure the fictional store's application is running before running the chatbot.
 To run Scoopsie,
 simply execute the `chatbot.py` script:
    ```bash
    chainlit run chatbot.py -w --port 8000